FOX2920/Fact_Checking_System/README.md

-# Fact-Checking Application
+# Fact-Checking Data Collection Application

 ## Overview

-This project aims to provide a tool for fact-checking claims against a given context.
-The application leverages machine learning models to predict whether a claim is supported, refuted, or not enough information (NEI) is available based on the provided context.
+This project is designed to facilitate the collection of data for adversarial fact-checking.
+The application allows users to input claims and contexts, and then uses machine learning models to predict whether a claim is supported, refuted, or if there is not enough information (NEI).

 ## Features